What Can a 6500 Watt Generator Run? Fridge, Well Pump, AC, RV + Real Load Math

 Can a 6500 watt generator run a well pump and appliances at the same time?

-Yes for most 1 HP well pumps.
-Start the well pump first (2,500-3,000W surge), let it reach steady state (~1,000W running), then add fridge, freezer, and lights.
-Total load stays around 3,500-4,500W with the pump running – well within 6,500W capacity.
+Usually yes for a 1 HP well pump.
+Start the well pump first (2,500-4,000W startup surge), let it reach steady state (1,000-2,000W running depending on model), then add fridge, freezer, and lights.
+Remaining capacity with the pump running is roughly 2,500-4,500W – usually enough for essentials on a 6,500W generator, but tight if the pump is on the heavy end of its range.

 Related guides: